Advanced chat using node.js and socket.io - Episode 1

 module.exports = Room;

-It's time to utilise this code finally.
-When creating a room, I am also assigning the room's creator to the room immediately - this is achieved by using socket.io's join() method.
-The function accepts the room's name as a parameter - it is sent from the client.
-If a person creating a room doesn't have a room created (checked by looking at the room key in the people object) we process the request and attempt creating a room.
-The details of the room are then stored in the room object on the server, locally, which is keyed off by the unique ID generated by node-uuid.
+Time to wire this up.
+When creating a room, the creator gets assigned to the room immediately using socket.io’s join() method.
+The function takes the room name as a parameter (sent from the client).
+If the person creating the room doesn’t already own one (checked by looking at the room key in the people object), we process the request.
+Room details get stored in the room object on the server, keyed by the unique ID from node-uuid:

 client.on('createRoom', function (name) {